shivaramsb/Mastering-Docker/Day01/README.md

 The Kernel:
 The kernel is the core part of an operating system.
 It acts as a bridge between software and hardware, converting requests into instructions the hardware can understand.

-Hypervisor :
-hypervisor is a crucial piece of software that enables the creation and management of virtual machines (VMs).
-Here’s what you need to know:
-A hypervisor allows you to run multiple VMs on a single physical machine.
-Each VM has its own operating system and applications.
-The hypervisor allocates the underlying physical resources (like CPU and memory) to individual VMs as needed

 Container Runtimes
 There are several runtimes for running containers, including:
 Container-D